irahorecka/chrono24/README.md

     # In cases where no listings match the provided query
     print("No listing was found.") except RequestException:
-    # In cases where repeated requests cannot be made
+    # In cases where an invalid request occurs or repeated requests fail
-    print("Repeated requests failed.")
+    print("Invalid request or repeated requests failed.")
 ```

 ## Contribute